IvyMycelia/Myco/docs/README.md

 ## **Acknowledgments**

-- **Language Design**: Inspired by Rust, Go, and modern functional languages
+- **Language Design**: Inspired by Rust, Go, and functional languages
 - **Performance**: Learning from LLVM, GCC, and other high-performance compilers
 - **Community**: Thanks to all contributors and supporters